Health & Welfare

 Annual Statement Required from Pension Recipients

-In February, you will receive an Annual Statement that needs to be completed and sent back to the Fund Office by May 15, 2023.
+In January, you will receive an Annual Statement that needs to be completed and sent back to the Fund Office by March 1, 2025.
 This form is sent every year to verify you received all of your pension checks from the prior year, to verify your mailing address, to update your file with any new information (including your email address), and to verify that you are not working in any employment prohibited by the Plan rules.
 A Summary About the Kinds of Work Not Allowed is also sent every year and is included with this mailing.

 Instructions for completing the Annual Statement follow: